Homework

 Homework isn't just about keeping you busy after a full day in the academy.
 It's an essential part of "Being North Manchester".

-• The brain is like a muscle.
+The brain is like a muscle.
 And, like a muscle, if it doesn't get a regular workout it won't be as strong as it can be!
-The more you practice what you’ve learnt in class, the easier it will be to remember when exams start.
+The more you practice what you’ve learnt in class at home, the easier it will be to remember when it matters, like during exams.

-• Homework is an essential part of the curriculum that enhances pupil learning by increasing fluency and independence.
+Homework is an essential part of the curriculum that enhances your learning, your fluency, and your independence.

-• It’s your chance to show off what you've learnt and apply it in your own way.
+Homework is your chance to get creative with what you learn in the classroom.
+It's an opportunity to show off your new knowledge and apply it in your own way.

-Pupils are assigned homework online via Google Classroom.
-All pupils have been provided with a Google account, and we would ask parents and carers to check this regularly.
+You will be assigned homework online via Google Classroom.
+You will have been provided with a Google account, and parents and carers check this regularly.

 Even More Reasons Why Homework Matters